-Providence in particular took us by wonderful surprise with its beautiful outdoor spaces, historical spots and the delish food in its miracle of a Little Italy area.
+Providence, in particular, took us by pleasant surprise with its beautiful outdoor spaces, historical spots, and the delicious food in its miracle of a Little Italy area.
 We loved roaming its streets of 18th and 19th-century buildings, taking endless photos and already mentally picking out paint samples (we can dream!).

-In many ways this is enviable food scene is thanks to the prestigious college of Culinary Arts at Johnson & Wales University being located in the city, but to give them all the credit would be to overlook that Providence offers the right blend of local support, community ties, and livability that keep people here.
+In many ways, this enviable food scene is thanks to the prestigious college of Culinary Arts at Johnson & Wales University being located in the city.
+But, to give Johnson & Wales all the credit would be to overlook that Providence offers the right blend of local support, community ties, and livability that keep people here.

-This combination of history and forward-thinkers has resulted in a charming city which is far more progressive than you might expect.
-We would even go so far as to call this one of the most liberal places in America… You’ll find lots to do in Providence aside from wandering the revitalized Downtown area admiring the three centuries of architecture, and lots of them are totally special to this place.
+This combination of history and forward-thinkers has resulted in a charming city that is far more progressive than you might expect.
+We would even go so far as to call this one of the most liberal places in America.
+You’ll find lots to do in Providence, aside from wandering the revitalized Downtown area admiring the three centuries of architecture, and lots of them are uniquely special to this place.